bradygaster/aspnetcore-app-workshop/README.md

 In Session 6, you'll also learn how to deploy the back-end and front-end applications to a production environment.
 This session presents several different deployment scenarios, including deployment to Azure, and deployment as Docker containers.

+In Session 7, you'll optimize the fromt-end web application to use Blazor to communicate with the back-end.
+Blazor uses SignalR to pass data between a web server and a client application, and can be more efficient for updating a web page than requesting a new version of the entire page over HTTP.

-Session 7 presents additional challenges you can tackle if you have time.
+Session 8 presents additional challenges you can tackle if you have time.

-Session 8 shows how to create a Single Page Application (SPA) that acts as an alternative front end.
+Session 9 shows how to create a Single Page Application (SPA) that acts as an alternative front end.

 ### Application architecture